HTTP client plugin

 },

-async transformRequest(widget, request) {
+async transformRequest(widget, request, response) {

 console.log(request);